My Little Pony: Equestria Girls – Holidays Unwrapped

-My Little Pony: Equestria Girls – Holidays Unwrapped is a 2019 Flash animated Christmas-themed one-hour television special based on Hasbro's My Little Pony: Equestria Girls toyline and media franchise, which is a spin-off of the 2010 relaunch of Hasbro's My Little Pony toyline.
-Written by Anna Christopher and directed by Ishi Rudell and Katrina Hadley, it is the fifth one-hour Equestria Girls special, following 2018's Forgotten Friendship and Rollercoaster of Friendship, and 2019's Spring Breakdown and Sunset's Backstage Pass.
-It is the last piece of Equestria Girls content produced by DHX Media (now known as WildBrain).
+My Little Pony: Equestria Girls – Holidays Unwrapped is a 2019 animated holiday season-themed one-hour television special which is a part of Hasbro's My Little Pony: Equestria Girls toyline and media franchise, itself a spin-off of the 2010 relaunch of the main My Little Pony toyline.
+The special was animated using Adobe Animate, written by Anna Christopher, and directed by Ishi Rudell and Katrina Hadley, and was produced by DHX Media's 2D animation studio in Vancouver, Canada for Allspark Animation (a Hasbro subsidiary) in the United States.

-The special premiered on Discovery Family on November 2, 2019.
-Unlike the previous four specials, Holidays Unwrapped is a compilation of six seven-minute shorts instead of a single hour-long story.
+Premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on November 2, 2019, it is the fifth and final one-hour Equestria Girls special, following 2018's Forgotten Friendship and Rollercoaster of Friendship, and 2019's Spring Breakdown and Sunset's Backstage Pass.
+Unlike the previous four one-hour specials, Holidays Unwrapped is a compilation of six seven-minute shorts instead of a single hour-long story, although initially story editor Nick Confalone had planned a single special exploring Sunset Shimmer's backstory.
+It is also the last piece of Equestria Girls content produced by DHX Media.

 Plot

 Blizzard or Bust

-At Twilight Sparkle's house, the Equestria Girls wake up after spending the previous night studying for a school test.
+At Twilight Sparkle's house, the seven friends wake up after spending the previous night studying for a school test.
 Despite their all-night study session, they are sleep-deprived and under-prepared for their test.
 Luckily, after seeing light snowfall outside, Rainbow Dash comes up with the idea of making a fake snow day in order to get Principal Celestia to cancel school.

 In the montage that follows, the girls set up a fake snow day display outside Canterlot High School.
 Pinkie Pie makes a snowman out of potatoes (with some interference by a hungry raccoon); Sunset Shimmer paints a large portrait of the school courtyard covered in snow; Fluttershy directs her animal friends to make snow from ice blocks delivered by Applejack, which Twilight then spreads across the courtyard; and Rarity spends the whole time knitting a scarf for Pinkie's potato snowman.

 Principal Celestia and Vice Principal Luna see the result of the girls' work outside Celestia's office window.
 Before Celestia cancels school for the day, however, Cranky Doodle sees through the ruse, and the girls are caught and punished with detention after their test.
 It is revealed that Rainbow Dash's snow day project was actually a way to prepare her and her friends for their test on water vapor.